Enquire Now

 Wet Wipes: The "festival shower."
 Vital for freshening up between activities if you don't have time to go back to the hotel.

-Emergency Cash: Keep £50/€50 separate from your beer money.
-This is your "get home safe" fund for when you lose your wallet.
+Emergency Cash: Keep £50/€50 separate from your beer money (and preferably in a different place to your wallet!).
+This is your "get home safe" fund for when everyone is broke, you miss your planned transport or you lose your wallet!

 Part 2: Fancy Dress (Do's and Don'ts)